30 Minutes to Build Private AI Customer Service with OpenClaw + VPS

 sudo systemctl start docker

-If data privacy is a hard requirement and your server has sufficient RAM, running a local model via Ollama (Llama3, Qwen) means conversation data never leaves the server.
+If data privacy is non-negotiable and your server has enough RAM, running a local model via Ollama (such as Llama 3 or Qwen) ensures no conversation data ever leaves your server.

 git clone https://github.com/openclaw/openclaw.git